Jacob-Strokus/Java_DataStructures/Binary Decision Tree/Data/ReadMe.md

-All the text files used to create the tree and test the program
+All the text files and .jar files used to create the tree and test the program